 Providing the Nexus

-Your disability lawyer must provide a connection between your current diagnosis and Agent Orange exposure during the decision review process.
+Your disability advocate must provide a connection between your current diagnosis and Agent Orange exposure during the decision review process.
 For a positive connection to be established, a medical professional must assess and confirm the ailment results from exposure to Agent Orange during military service.

 VA has established a list of several diseases caused by Agent Orange exposure that are eligible for VA disability compensation.
 Here are a few examples: